OWDIN/eosocial/README.md

 # EOSocial
 > Work in Progress...

-EOSocial is clone of Reddit-like sample dApp run by EOS Testnet.
+EOSocial is votable social sample dApp run by EOS Testnet.
 You can see how dApp works.

 ## Getting Started
 These instructions will get you project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live machine.